 Is goose down better than duck down?

-"Better" is a subjective word.
-Goose down is usually going to be fluffier than duck down, but that's not going to appeal to everyone, especially if they enjoy a firmer feel.
+It depends on your definition of “better.”
+Goose down is usually going to be fluffier than duck down, but that’s not going to appeal to everyone, especially if they enjoy a firmer feel.
 Another difference between the two types of down is that goose feathers are going to be white, and therefore not as visible through the pillow.
 Duck feathers are often gray, although you can sometimes find white duck down for an extra charge.

 What’s the difference between down pillows and feather pillows?